-The Launceston Human Library (then called the Launceston Living Library) was created in 2008 as an initiative of the Launceston City Council in partnership with LINC and the community at large to promote diversity and perceived safety in Launceston.
+Launceston’s Human Library (originally called the Launceston Living Library) was created in 2008 as an initiative of the City of Launceston in partnership with LINC and the community at large to promote diversity and perceived safety in Launceston.